jmoceri34/html-sql-parser/README.md

 <a name="overview"></a>
 ## Overview
-This has basic support for SQL including select and where, written in JavaScript to parse HTML tables
+This has basic support for SQL including select and where, written in JavaScript to parse HTML tables.
+See the live demo [here](jmoceri34.github.io/html-sql-parser/).